 In the age of near-limitless insurance options, staffing an outbound insurance call center may seem like a difficult task.
 After all, even when encountering a valuable service, some call recipients see an unprompted call as an unwelcome interruption, or even a nuisance.

-Whether notifying policy holders and claimants of policy changes, replying to inquiries,or simply verifying policy applications for new customers, outbound auto, home, and health insurance call-center agents have to be able to establish a connection with call recipients quickly.
+Whether notifying policy holders and claimants of policy changes, replying to inquiries, or simply verifying policy applications for new customers, outbound auto, home, and health insurance agents have to be able to establish a connection with call recipients quickly.
 Otherwise, they may find a less-than-enthusiastic person on the other end of the line.

 5 Best Practices

-Thankfully, with the right strategic approach, insurance call centers can obtain high answer rates, maintain happy customers, and create productive agents.
-Here, we outline five insurance call-center best practices to help your outbound calls make an impact.
+Thankfully, with the right strategic approach, call centers can obtain high answer rates, maintain happy customers, and create productive agents.
+Here, we outline five call center best practices in insurance to help your outbound calls make an impact.

 1. Choose the Right Metrics